 Skip to content

-Why does batch_chunk hang, and then show a TypeError when I try to exit with Ctrl+C?
+Why does batch_chunk hang, then throw a TypeError when I Ctrl+C?

 from chunklet import DocumentChunker